 You may find sleep comes too easily, and is hard to arise from in the mornings - or perhaps not at all, in which case the anxiety around falling asleep can compound the insomnia and subsequent exhaustion.
 Countless factors influence the quality and quantity of our rest.
 As we transition into the gradual warming of Spring, paying attention to how we ease towards slumber each night can help bring more vitality and focus to each day that follows.

 We all intuitively understand the qualities of sleep - there is heaviness, stillness, and a quiet release.
 To encourage this surrender, we can slow down, find grounding, and reconnect to breath and to self.

 The bedroom is a sanctuary for rest, and there are many ways to cultivate mindfulness about how you engage in this space.
 If you are a visual person, infusing your bedroom with soothing, neutral colours (like Sky Blue or Pewter) can help create a tranquil mood.
 If smells are evocative, perhaps keep naturally scented oil infusers or candles handy.
 Keep the lighting as dim and warm as possible to engage with our natural circadian rhythm.
-You may like to experiment with slightly cooler or warmer temperatures, or wearing a lighter cotton fabrics like Viole, and notice how this affects your sleep.
+You may like to experiment with slightly cooler or warmer temperatures, or wearing a lighter cotton fabrics and notice how this affects your sleep.

 - Gentle exercise

 - Experience dusk

 Avoid caffeine, alcohol or other stimulants.
 For an easy and rejuvenating hot drink, try a steaming cup of Golden Milk instead - a beautiful recipe from Cashew Kitchen here.

 This is also a good opportunity to limit or avoid screen-time; perhaps pick up your favourite book, make conversation with a loved one, or simply watch and listen as dusk unfold.